 Just like bed and breakfasts are popular amongst leisure travelers and honeymooners, room service has its own target audience.
 Upscale and mid-scale hotels receive the most room service orders, and almost half of the leisure travelers patronizing upmarket properties order room service during their stay.
-Most notably, 60% of surveyed business travelers said they use in-room dining services.

 There are four primary groups who use in-room dining services:

 Ease and convenience motivates two out of every three room service orders.
 The desire for luxury is the smaller but still noteworthy motivation for ordering room service.
 Understanding why hotel guests order room service allows you to tailor your in-room dining amenity to their needs.